raspberrypilearning/grow-a-dragonfly/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-You will add an insect for the Dragonfly to eat.
+You will add an insect for the dragonfly to eat.
 </div>
 <div>
 ![THe Stage with a dragonfly and an insect.](images/fly-to-eat.png){:width="300px"}